MicrosoftDocs/gestures-docs/unity-tutorials-introduction.md

 In this final step, we will create the necessary wiring such that a gesture can be used to perform the 3D-primitive generation.

-The purpose of the **GestureTrigger** prefab provided with the [Project Prague Unity Toolkit](https://www.assetstore.unity3d.com/en/) is to designate a function from anywhere in your Unity project as a response to the detection of a certain gesture.
+The purpose of the **GestureTrigger** prefab provided with the [Project Prague Unity Toolkit](https://www.assetstore.unity3d.com/en/) is to designate any function in your Unity project as a response to the detection of a certain gesture.

 Drag and drop the **GestureTrigger** prefab from the **Project** window to your scene in the **Hierarchy** window: